KaptainWutax/SeedCracker/README.md

 ## Upcoming Features

-A List of features I have on my mind... they won't necessarily be implemented in this order if at all.
+A list of features I have on my mind... they won't necessarily be implemented in this order if at all.

     - SHA2 brute-forcing, auxiliary to biomes search.
     - Dungeon floor cracker, fast lattice reversal.